knpuniversity/symfony2-series/knpu/controller.rst

 see that the app is telling my browser that the response has a ``text/html`` content type.

-That's ok - we can fix it easil.
+That's ok - we can fix it easily.
 Just set the ``Content-Type`` header on the ``Response`` object to ``application/json``::

     public function indexAction($count, $firstName)